nandin/yelpmlproject/README.md

 ---

 # Methods
-We used a supervised learning approach for predictive data analysis, and utilized tree-based models and regression.
+A supervised learning approach for predictive data analysis, specifically tree-based models and regression, were utilized.

-Regression: Linear Regression and Ridge Regression Tree-based Models: Decision Tree and Random Forest
++ Regression: Linear Regression and Ridge Regression
++ Tree-based Models: Decision Tree and Random Forest

+The Sci-kit learn packages for the chosen regression and tree-based models were used.
+A 70 - 30 split was used in order to split the data into a training set and a testing set.

 # PCA/Regression
 We first used PCA to try and find the optimal variable to begin our regression.
 However, upon further review, the first principal component was only able to explain BLANK% of the data.
 The second principal component explained BLANK% of the data.
 The following graph follows: